 Sadly this lesson came too late; as she realised she had taught that same behaviour to her daughter who at 15 started to self harm and was unable to communicate what she wanted or needed to feel safe and supported through the transition of the teens.

 Despite wanting to be the best mum she could be, she had failed to create an environment where her daughter felt safe to speak and history was repeating itself yet again.

 By this time Sheryl had already established Step by Step Listening and ironically was marketing herself as a mums and daughter relationship coach.
 The professional mask began to crack and the feeling of failure started to leak through her communications.

 Sales went down and she withdrew and started to avoid conversations or relationships that would challenge her in anyway.
 Once again the temptation to blame the job/business came in and she almost repeated the pattern again suggesting to her husband that she close the business down and go get a job stacking shelves at Asda.

 Fortunately this time she did not listen to her inner critic and instead remembered all the knowledge and resources she had developed over the past 5 years from coaching mums and daughters, business owners and husband and wives.
-Instead of giving up she found the courage and the strength to gain clarity of what she ‘really wanted’ and knew that all she had to do to work that out was to flip the switch marked “take your own advice”
+Instead of giving up she found the courage to attend her own programmes.
+Supported by her team and her husband she was coached through the process to fully understand:

 2012 – 2015 was a period of time where Sheryl took time to turn her own inner critic into her very own strength and solution detective by practicing and implementing what she had taught almost 150 clients.

 In 3 simple steps she was able to focus on what she wanted and what worked for her to feel happy and successful and the metaphor and internal resource of “The strength and solution detective” was developed.
 Today Sheryl is known as "The Listening Detective" and she loves nothing better than helping individuals develop the inner resources to listen to themselves and others without judgment in order to develop the resources and support to create and manage change.